benmiller314/dsam2023fall/policies.md

 4. The work you submit is ultimately your responsibility, and should serve your goals in light of your understanding of your task and your audience.
 Therefore, you should review and edit any AI-generated output to ensure you feel satisfied that it represents your views, your voice, and your learning goals.

+I'm also happy to talk more about any of this!

 ## Feedback, Assessment, and Grades
 _Much of the language below is adapted from Alison Langmead's 2022 fall syllabus for DSAM 3000, if not the particular scholarly conversation I situate it within._